Norwegian Digital Security Act

 Entities subject to the act will be required to conduct a risk assessment of network and information systems used in the provision of the relevant service.
 Based on the assessment, entities must implement technical and organizational measures to ensure an appropriate level of security.

-A proposed regulation to the Act specifies the requirements by requiring entities in scope to establish a security management system, conduct a comprehensive risk assessment, and implement appropriate security measures.
+The Norwegian regulation to the Act (digitalsikkerhetsforskriften) specifies the requirements by requiring entities in scope to establish a security management system, conduct a comprehensive risk assessment, and implement appropriate security measures.
 These measures include organizational, technological, physical, and personnel security measures, tailored to the entity’s size and complexity.
 Entities must also have an emergency plan for incident management and notification, and involve subcontractors where relevant.
 Furthermore, providers of critical societal services must ensure that third parties, typically subcontractors, meet the entity’s security requirements.

 The act further imposes a notification obligation to supervisory authorities where a security incident significantly impacts the service delivery.
 An initial notification must be provided within 24 hours, and include information about the affected service, the event with possible cause and consequence, and affected users.
 The information should be updated within 72 hours.
 In addition, providers of critical societal services must submit an incident report to the supervisory authority no later than one month from when the first notification was given.